 It is very difficult for anyone to do an in-depth comparison of coverage among the different credit cards, considering that even one bank might offer several categories of credit card, with different insurance coverages for each, and options for coverage constantly changing.

-You may recall a few years back when a volcano erupted in Iceland, it interrupted flights across the Atlantic for weeks.
+You may recall some time ago, when a volcano erupted in Iceland, it interrupted flights across the Atlantic for weeks.
 Many travelers made the very costly misinterpretation that they were covered by their credit card insurance, but they were not.

 How do you find out if you are covered for what you think you are covered?